Back to All Articles

 You see, fluoride in higher concentration tends to mix with the other minerals that are trying to develop in your child’s teeth.
 We have multiple minerals that make up our teeth, and too much fluoride will basically change the ratios as your teeth are still developing.
 This can cause them to become stained or discolored, and in severe cases, even affect the quality of their surface, making them not as smooth.
 Those with dental fluorosis are also more susceptible to decay and breakdown.

 Adults, on the other hand, don’t really need to worry about using too much toothpaste and possibly developing dental fluorosis.
-It’s not a problem primarily for two reasons:

-Firstly, as adults, our teeth are not developing anymore, so they are not at the high risk that kids tend to have to the effects of fluoride in high concentrations.
+As adults, our teeth are not developing anymore, so they are not at the high risk that kids tend to have to the effects of fluoride in high concentrations.
 The other reason is that adults are typically not swallowing their toothpaste.
 We’re not at risk of getting it more systematically about the body -- all it really means is that we’re wasting toothpaste.

 So, there is absolutely no harm when adults use too much toothpaste?
+Not exactly.

-For example, did you know that most tubes of toothpaste contain an abrasive element to assist in scrubbing your teeth clean?
+Did you know that most tubes of toothpaste contain an abrasive element to assist in scrubbing your teeth clean?
+When using too much toothpaste, there is an excess of abrasives in your mouth, which can lead to gum recession and tooth structure loss.

-This, unfortunately, has the opposite outcome because scrubbing away the enamel is actually bringing the dentine level of the tooth closer to the surface, resulting in a darker overall appearance -- not exactly how you want your teeth to look after brushing them!
+Many adults tend to brush especially hard and use a large amount of toothpaste in an effort to brighten and whiten their smile.
+This, unfortunately, has the opposite outcome because scrubbing away the enamel is actually bringing the dentine level of the tooth closer to the surface, resulting in a darker overall appearance.

 Additionally, if you suffer from pesky canker sores, your overuse of toothpaste may be to blame.
 The foam-producing sulfate (sodium lauryl sulfate) used in many popular kinds of toothpaste has been linked to causing irritation, leading to canker sores, and even infection.